 2. Love your neighbor like yourself

 Think about it, if you do those two things, you will find you need no other real moral guidance.
+There is no getting around these two moral laws; no loopholes in these two laws, they are very plain and very clear.
 Loving God and loving your neighbor like yourself will greatly improve your life and others around if you consistently follow it.
 The Summary of the Law is the spirit of the New Testament, which is we are to love God and love our neighbors.
 These are both things seemingly contrary to our sinful nature, but with the help of the Holy Ghost, they can be overcome.
 And they are also both things that will greatly improve our lives here on Earth.
 If not in a monetary sense, most certainly our lives will be improved spiritually if we follow the Summary of the Law.
 If you understand the Big Picture, you know what to do on your part of the Little Picture to make your world line up with His World.
-Just like the sight picture on a rifle, lining up the sights with the target.
-We want our sights to line up with His Picture.
-We want our sight picture to be the same as His.
-The problem is just like the Jews, we cannot perfectly follow those either.
+The problem is just like the Jews, we cannot perfectly line up our world with His.
 Because we come from the same common ancestor, Adam, we have the curse of free will.
-We often exercise this free will poorly, rather than in the way God intended, which is to focus on Him.
-But we can at least do our very best to follow those directions and change course whenever we aren’t headed in the right direction.
-That is where the Holy Ghost can be so useful for us, inputting change of course corrections to us.
+Luckily for us, we have the Holy Ghost.
+He can be so useful for us, inputting change of course corrections to us.
 We just need to listen to His input and then act upon it accordingly.

 In the Gospel, Jesus helped a deaf man with an impediment of speech.
-We are like that deaf man, who cannot seemingly hear God’s commands, or won’t.
-We have a speech impediment in that we often utter incorrect or outright sinful words in our day to day lives.
+It is a parable in of itself.
+The deaf man is a stand in for us.
+We who cannot seemingly hear God’s commands, or won’t.
+Our speech impediment is that we have sin and that sin causes us to utter offensive or wrong things in our day to day lives.
 We are asking for Him to heal us of both spiritual impediments.
 Without His help, we cannot be cleared of our spiritual deafness and uncleanliness.
-And like that deaf man, if we will allow Him into our hearts, Jesus Christ will remove that spiritual block that causes the spiritual deafness and uncleanliness.
+If we will allow Him into our hearts, Jesus Christ will remove that spiritual block that causes the spiritual deafness and uncleanliness.
 The key phrase here is that we have to allow Him into our hearts.
 He won’t come in uninvited; we have to on our own will, willingly invite Him in.
 Only then can He start the cleansing process.

 The Holy Ghost is a large part of our spiritual lives.
 Without Him, we could not be considered one of Christ’s sheep.
 We have to let Him into our hearts and lead the transforming and renewal of our minds.
 Without His help, we cannot adequately follow Him.
 In other words, we are doomed without the help of the Holy Ghost, which will give us His guidance and advice in conducting our church, professional and personal lives.